Krgaurav93084/Krgaurav93084.github.io/README.md

 # Krgaurav93084.github.io
-Project od Data analytics and visualisation
+Project of Data analytics and visualisation